iUnstable0/Personal-Knowledgebase/README.md

 I know i shouldnt be logging in as root but i cant be bothered to type sudo everytime especially when doing echo "" > file stuff

+If you can't access craft.me links, make sure to add it to your dns sinkhole allowlist bevcause for some apparent reason, its listed in HaGeZi Personal Black & White blocklist

 ## i just created this repo at like 3am so i'll updayte and add more stuff later